cloudify-cosmo/get-cloudify.py/README.md

 This scripts installs Cloudify's CLI (http://github.com/cloudify-cosmo/cloudify-cli).

-It currently supports Windows (32 and 64 bit), OS x, Debian/RHEL based distributions and Arch.
+It currently supports Windows (32 and 64 bit), OSX, Debian/RHEL based distributions and Arch.
 It requires Python 2.7.x to run.
 Other than that, it will attempt to install all other requirements for you.

-Download:
+Download manually or:

 ```bash
 curl -O http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py